discord-jda/JDA-Website/docs/setup/intellij.md

             options.isIncremental = true

             // Set this to the version of java you want to use,
-            // the minimum requried for JDA is 1.8 sourceCompatibility = "1.8"
+            // the minimum required for JDA is 1.8 sourceCompatibility = "1.8"
         }
         ```